Often, the most vulnerable are the least likely to realize their vulnerability. And that puts them at even more risk.

 A whaled CEO account is powerful for a hacker because whatever the CEO can to, the hacker can do.
 Like ordering the assistant to wire money overseas for an emergency order.
 In an oft-cited example of what’s sometimes called business email compromise, The CEO of an Austrian aircraft parts manufacturer was fired after the company lost €40.9 million to a whaling attack.

 Looking at his Pitchfork database of stolen cyber prints, Insedia’s Dan Clements sees examples of executives who’ve surrendered their credentials all the time.
 We’ve decided not to embarrass any of them here.
+In some cases, complacency like this from an executive can lead to them losing their job, which often leads to the creation of

 “We have seen some extremely high level people get phished.
 One was the head of a three letter intelligence agency,” he told me.
 “Another was a President of a major news organization and a third was a C-level executive at a major entertainment company.
 When we say ‘extremely’ high level, we aren’t kidding.
 Bagging the elephant does happen!”